dataf1ow/eb.Scrubber/README.md

 - Choose your Control Surface.

-- Re initialize the device if you unplugged your Control Surface, or didn't have it plugged in on Startup.
+- Re initialize the device if you unplugged your Control Surface, or didn't have it plugged in on startup.

 - You select tracks with the 'Track' boxes.
-You can define the length that you want to have control over. .
-One to Four bars, or set it to dynamic to allways sync to loop braces.
+You can define the length that you want to have control over.
+One to Four bars, or set it to dynamic to always sync to loop braces.

 - Choose the length of the pattern recorder sequece in multiples of the sequence length.